Foysal87/bn_nlp/README.md

 # bn_nlp
-Bangla NLP toolkit.This is version 2.0(Another Version will come with a paper and more data).
+Bangla NLP toolkit.
+This toolkit was fully made by dataset and pretrained.
+This is version 2.0(Summarizer and Paper will come next version).
 You can use it now.

 ### what will you get here?